 - Grafana: Currently not supported due to authentication issues.
 This is outlined in this Github issue.
 We hope to be able to carve out some resources in the near future and contribute to the project.

 - Kibana Dashboard: Supported depending on your authentication setup.
-We are looking to add support for Basic Authentication in the near future in Screenly Pro (already added in Screenly OSE).
+We are looking to add support for Basic Authentication in the near future with Screenly’s paid version (already added in Screenly OSE).

 - Nagios: Already supported.
 You can read more about that here.
 This will be improved with added support for Basic Authentication.